agkozak/zsh-z/tests/TESTS.md

   link_inner -> target`; `:A` walks the whole chain.
 - `test_dotdot_traversal_is_canonicalised` — `--add foo/../foo/bar`
   lands as `foo/bar`; the literal traversal form is not preserved.
+- `test_remove_deleted_dir_via_symlinked_parent` — the removal target
+  no longer has to exist, but symlinks in whatever prefix of it *does* exist must still resolve; otherwise an entry added through a symlink could not be removed by the same name once its directory was deleted. `_zshz_realpath` resolves the deepest existing ancestor with `:A` and carries the missing tail verbatim, which is what `:A` itself does with a missing non-top-level tail.
 - `test_no_resolve_keeps_two_symlinks_distinct` — under
   `ZSHZ_NO_RESOLVE_SYMLINKS=1`, removing via `link2` does *not*
   remove the entry added via `link1`; the user has to remove via